KayLerch/alexa-skills-kit-tellask-java/README.md

 ## How to use

-Learn how to use this SDK by having a look into the [Calculator skill](https://github.com/KayLerch/alexa-calculator-skill) - which is a reference implementation for a multi-language skill.
+Learn how to use this SDK by having a look into the samples - where you can find reference implementations for a multi-language skill.

 Before you start make sure your IDE is set up for annotation processing.
 (How to for [IDEA](https://www.jetbrains.com/help/idea/2016.2/configuring-annotation-processing.html) and [Eclipse](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Fguide%2Fjdt_apt_getting_started.htm))